-Franciacorta is Italy’s quality sparkling wine.
-Using the traditional method of secondary fermentation in bottle, the wine is made from Chardonnay and/or Pinot Noir.
-Also a maximum of 50% Pinot Bianco is allowed in the blend.
-This is completely different from Prosecco and is seen much more as a high-end product, in the same category as other top quality traditional sparkling wines, notably Champagne.
+Franciacorta is Italy’s best known, traditional method, quality sparkling wine, made from Chardonnay and/or Pinot Noir.
+Additionally, a maximum of 50% Pinot Bianco is allowed in the blend.
 In 2012, 14 million bottles were sold globally (25% up on the previous year), but only 8% were in export markets, mainly U.S., Japan, Germany and Switzerland.
 With Franciacorta relatively unknown in the UK, the Consorzio is now opening an office here, in order to increase sales and to gain a foothold in the key market of London.

 With archaeological evidence showing that vineyards were set up by the Romans in France, Italy can boast a strong tradition of European winemaking.
 Yet how many wine lovers in Britain are even aware of Franciacorta?
 Prosecco has become a particularly trendy tipple in London, so can the ultimate in Italian sparkling wine become better known?
 Time will tell, but a few points stand out for me:-

 For the on-trade, restauranteurs and sommeliers are in an excellent position to match Franciacorta with food and, therefore, bring this style of wine to a wider audience.
 Indeed, there are five distinct flavour styles, partly based on the amount of lees ageing, which starts at 18 months+ (Franciacorta, Satèn, Rosé, Millesimato and Riserva), with variations within (Brut, Extra Brut etc.).
 All these styles can go well with many different food types and not just Italian cuisine, but also Asian, particularly Japanese.